callmemiku/proto-sync-plugin/README.md

 - Plugin automatically pulls most recent versions of proto files mentioned in configuration on each build
 - Plugin allows to push to remote with `commitChangeRequest` task, changes are only tracked on proto files in build/resources/main/proto-sync directory
 - Plugin resolves imports, so you don't have to include all supporting and shared proto files
+- Plugin allows to set rules to how to fetch proto files on proto repository, for example to divide production files from development using rules as in example below.
+Rules support kind of pattern matching: if rule starts with * plugin will think that all branches that end with it are pass and if rules ends with * branch will pass if it's name start with said prefix

 ## Installation
 In plugins section of your `build.gradle(.kts)` add following: